Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Introduction

 Although writing the flux explicitly in~\eqref{eq:evolution flux} instead of directly studying $\dot\rho(t)=-\div j^0(\rho(t))$ might seem superfluous at first sight, it is motivated by the fact that fluxes can encode information on non-dissipative, for instance divergence-free, effects in the system.
 Consequently, while studying densities is usually sufficient for dissipative systems~\cite{Onsager1931I, Onsager1931II, Onsager1953I, MielkePeletierRenger14,MPPR2017} (see Section~\ref{subsec:intro-Connection} below for more details), the inclusion of fluxes is better suited to describe non-dissipative effects at the macroscopic level~\cite{BDSGJLL2015MFT,Maes2018}.

-Our abstract framework assumes the existence of three objects: a sufficiently regular density-flux cost function $\L(\rho,j)$, an operator that will play the role of divergence and as such defines the continuity equation~\eqref{eq:intro cont eq} and a non-negative \emph{quasipotential} $\QP$ associated to $\L$.
-The basis of our approach will be the unique decomposition $\L(\rho,j)=\Phi(\rho,j)+\Phi^*(\rho,F(\rho))-\langle F(\rho),j\rangle$, for some corresponding \emph{driving force} $F(\rho):=-d\L(\rho,0)$ and \emph{dissipation potential} $\Phi$ with convex dual $\Phi^*$ (see Theorem~\ref{th:MPR force} for details).
-Borrowing ideas from MFT, we uniquely decompose this driving force into a \emph{symmetric} and \emph{antisymmetric} part
+Our abstract theory requires the existence of three objects: a sufficiently regular density-flux cost function $\L(\rho,j)$, an operator that will play the role of divergence and as such defines the continuity equation~\eqref{eq:intro cont eq} and a non-negative \emph{quasipotential} $\QP$ associated to $\L$.
+The basis of our approach will be the decomposition $\L(\rho,j)=\Phi(\rho,j)+\Phi^*(\rho,F(\rho))-\langle F(\rho),j\rangle$, where $F(\rho):=-d\L(\rho,0)$ is called the \emph{driving force} and $\Phi$ and its convex dual $\Phi^*$ the \emph{dissipation potentials}, see Theorem~\ref{th:MPR force} for details.
+This decomposition is standard in the literature \cite{MielkePeletierRenger14,KaiserJackZimmer2018,Maes2018} and corresponds to a (possibly nonlinear) force-flux response relation $j=d\Phi^*(\rho,F(\rho))$ for the zero-cost dynamics; it includes gradient flows as a special case as discussed in Section~\ref{subsubsec:intro-diss}.